-The movement network has been designed to provide a low-key connected street network that clearly distinguishes between connecting routes and local access roads and places, establishes good internal and external access for residents, maximises safety, encourages walking and cycling and supports the use of future public transport on Brand Highway.
+The movement network has been designed to provide a legible and permeable network that clearly distinguishes between connecting routes and local access roads and places, establishes good internal and external access for residents, maximises safety, encourages walking and cycling and supports the use of future public transport on Brand Highway.

-The movement network has been designed to facilitate the creation of regular shaped lots, capable of accommodating standard residential dwellings, with direct access to a public street, with frontage to a local access place.
+The movement network has been designed to facilitate the creation of regular shaped lots where possible, capable of accommodating standard residential dwellings, with direct access to a public street.